-Criteria: Amendments to the Pension Plan that have been administratively

-General Statutes.

-Condition: The Retirement Commission has amended the State Employees'

-Retirement Plan to comply with the Internal Revenue Services (IRS) regulations 401 and 415.
+- Criteria: Amendments to the Pension Plan that have been administratively implemented by the Retirement Commission need to be codified to the General Statutes. - Condition: The Retirement Commission has amended the State Employees' Retirement Plan to comply with the Internal Revenue Services (IRS) regulations 401 and 415.
 This amendment was required to keep the tax-favored status of the plan.
 Although this amendment was appropriate, the Retirement Commission needs to formalize their actions by submitting legislation to codify this change to the Pension Plan and any other plan revisions made by the Retirement Commission.
-We noted no current action by the Retirement and Benefit Services Division on this matter.

-Effect: Changes to the State Employees' Retirement System have been implemented and the members of the plan have not been informed of these changes.
-Members affected by this change may over contribute to the retirement system and expect a greater benefit upon retirement.

-Cause: Our prior audit noted that this amendment to the Pension Plan was thought to be so obscure, that none of the current members would be affected by this change to the plan.

-Recommendation: The Retirement and Benefit Services Division should submit statutory language to the General Assembly to codify the changes to the State Employees' Retirement System that have been administratively enacted by the Retirement Commission.
-(See Recommendation 1.)
+We noted no current action by the Retirement and Benefit Services Division on this matter. - Effect: Changes to the State Employees' Retirement System have been implemented and the members of the plan have not been informed of these changes.
+Members affected by this change may over contribute to the retirement system and expect a greater benefit upon retirement. - Cause: It was thought that this amendment to the Pension Plan was to be so obscure that none of the current members would be affected by this change to the plan. - Recommendation: The Retirement and Benefit Services Division should submit statutory language to the General Assembly to codify the changes to the State Employees' Retirement System that have been administratively enacted by the Retirement Commission.
+(See Recommendation 1.) - Agency Response: "The Retirement and Benefit Services Division has been working with Commission members and consultants for the past two months to come up with a solution for the Codification of

-Agency Response: "The specific revision cited herein was effectuated by the Commission in below."

-1997 for the purpose of preserving the tax-deferred status of member contributions.
-Assuming that there exists a need to incorporate this matter of federal regulatory compliance within the general statutes, the Division will do so through the pension agreement codification project, discussed administration and the responsibility for the proper operation of the State Employees' Retirement System is vested with the Retirement Commission and the Commission shall act in accordance with the provisions of the General Statutes and applicable collective bargaining agreements.
-Sound business practice dictates that action should be taken to codify agreements that impact a pension agreement.
+Administrative Amendments to the State Employees' Retirement System, and the Codification of Pension Agreement Changes to the State Employees' Retirement System.
+The Division will submit a proposal to the Retirement Commission on September 23rd to utilize an existing consulting contract along with staff assignments to accomplish the codification.
+Our goal will be to accomplish the codification by July 1, 2005."